len-sla/K8s/README.md

  To make work more efficient importing realm to keycloak will be used:<br/>
  https://www.keycloak.org/operator/realm-import

- well maybe importing directly from admin console realmsettings/Action( right)corner/ Partial import and giving path to json file with settings
+ Importing directly from admin console realmsettings/Action( right)corner/ Partial import and giving path to json file with settings is good way yo recreate configuration.
 ### Status
 Project is: _in progress_